 ZBrush is just plain weird.
-One of those software programs with an interface designed by Martians for Martians.
+Definitely one of those software programs with an interface designed by Martians for Martians.
 However, it sits squarely in the Photoshop position in the field of 3D art.
 Which is to say that just about any 3D project gets run through it from one direction of the other at some point in its development.
 So I really needed to learn how to use it.
-(First challenge is getting the blooming scene to hold still so you can work on it. )
+(The first challenge is getting the blooming scene to hold still so you can work on it. )

 And, I about did.
-Not master it, by any means, but I can now make it do something in the same ballpark as what I intended it to, eventually.
+Not master it, by any means, but by the end of the course I could now make it do something in the same ballpark as what I intended it to, eventually.

 So long as I don’t get too fancy with what I intend for it to do, that is.
 Some people can use it to create wonders.
 I’m not at that point.
 We spent most of the semester building an ugly comic book character.

 Which is to say that we spent most of the semester building a model of the Hulk.
 Yes, that's right.
 The Hulk.
 Big green monster guy from comic books.